cs320-wisc/f21/p4/README.md

 Requirements:

 * Going to `http://your-ip:port/browse.html` should return the content for `browse.html`, and similarly for the other pages.
 * The index.html page should have hyperlinks to all the other pages.
 Slide 5 of [this powerpoint](https://tyler.caraza-harter.com/cs320/f21/lec/17-selenium/slides.pdf) has some nice examples.
 (Be sure to not include your IP here!
-A relative path is fine.)
+A relative path is necessary to pass our tests.)
 * You should put whatever content you think makes sense on the pages.
 Just make sure that they all start with an `<h1>` heading, giving the page a title.

 ## Browse